 Abstract expression in art is very special.
-Few lay people take the time to understand it.
+Few people take the time to understand it.
 To many it seems like nonsense and they just skip it, ignore it.
-It is mainly the problem of understanding it through learning, training and culture.
+It is mainly the problem of understanding it through learning and training.
 Here is my story:

 At the end of the 1950s on a short stop in Moscow, flying for my student vacation from Beijing – China back to Romania, I visited Pushkin Western Art Museum.
 In a big important room, behind a shady wall hidden from the main traffic, hang a huge, probably 8 feet tall, abstract painting by Kandinsky.
 I have never seen an abstract painting before, all I knew was that it belongs to a decadent artist, decadent style and it is not real, valuable Art (remember, Romania was a totalitarian country).
 My spontaneous reaction was unexpected.
 It moved me so much, the emotion was so strong that my eyes filled with tears.
 In the same room were several walls covered with Rembrandt masterpieces, recognized worldwide, and praised.
 I looked at them, intellectually admired the realism of depiction, the painting skill, but missing that deep emotion which brought me to tears in front of the Kandinsky painting.